ansible/ansible/docs/docsite/rst/windows_setup.rst

         ListeningOn = 10.0.2.15, 127.0.0.1, 192.168.56.155, ::1, fe80::5efe:10.0.2.15%6, fe80::5efe:192.168.56.155%8, fe80::
     ffff:ffff:fffe%2, fe80::203d:7d97:c2ed:ec78%3, fe80::e8ea:d765:2c69:7756%7

-In the example above there are two listeners activated, one is listening on port 5985 over HTTP and the other is listening on port 5986 over HTTPS.
+In the example above there are two listeners activated; one is listening on port 5985 over HTTP and the other is listening on port 5986 over HTTPS.
 Some of the key options that are useful to understand are: